-Click on each person’s link to find out more about them and their research!
+Click on each person’s profile to find out more about them and their research!

 Professor Barry Brook – ARC Australian Laureate Fellow

 Barry is an eco-evolutionary biologist and modeller.
 He is an ARC Australian Laureate Professor and Chair of Environmental Sustainability at the University of Tasmania.
 A highly cited scientist, he has published five books, over 300 refereed papers, and many popular articles.
 His awards include the 2006 Australian Academy of Science Fenner Medal, the 2010 Community Science Educator of the Year and 2013 Scopus Researcher of the Year.
 His research focuses on the impacts of global change on biodiversity, ecological dynamics, forest ecology, paleoenvironments, energy, and simulation models.

 Jessie is researching the ecological and human processes that shape Australia’s tall eucalypt forests.
 “On the forest floor—where most people might notice only sticks, logs and woody debris—I am doing fieldwork and using models to discover how the now-fallen corpses of once-magnificent trees continue to exert a powerful influence on the living forest.”

 Sanghyun Hong – Postdoctoral Research Fellow